ABHIRAM-AP/AssignMate/README.md

 Students can login directly with their email and password, and veiw the data.
 Once logged in, the students are not required to re-login, and just reopen the app again to view their data!

+## Features
+ - Students can quickly access their assignment details even if they miss a class.
+ -

 ## Backend and Database
 The Whole Backend is Done using Firebase.
 FireStore is used as Database for storing Assignment Details, Class Rep Details and Student Details.